 Sec.

 (1) The department of ecology shall prepare nonproject environmental impact statements, pursuant to RCW 43.21C.030, that assess and disclose the probable significant adverse environmental impacts, and that identify related mitigation measures, for composting and anaerobic digestion organic material management facilities regulated under chapter 70A.205 RCW.
-The environmental impact statement prepared under this section must consider the probably significant adverse environmental impacts of each type of facility based the relative sizes of facilities and feedstocks used by facilities.
+The environmental impact statement prepared under this section must consider the probable significant adverse environmental impacts of types of facilities.

-(2) The scope of a nonproject environmental review shall be limited to the probable, significant adverse environmental impacts in geographic areas that are suitable for the applicable organic material management facility type.
+(2) The scope of a nonproject environmental review shall be limited to the probable significant adverse environmental impacts in geographic areas that are suitable for the applicable organic material management facility type.
 The department of ecology may consider standard attributes for likely development, proximity to existing or complementary facilities, and planned corridors for the transportation of organic material inputs and products.

 (3)(a) The scope of nonproject environmental impact statements must consider, as appropriate, analysis of the significant adverse environmental impacts, including direct, indirect, and cumulative impacts to each element of the environment as defined in WAC 197-11-444 as existed as of January 1, 2025.

 (b) The nonproject environmental impact statements must identify measures to avoid, minimize, and mitigate probable significant adverse environmental impacts identified during the review.
-These include measures to mitigate probable significant adverse environmental impacts to elements of the environment as defined in WAC 197-11-444 as it existed as of January 1, 2025, tribal rights, interests, and resources, including tribal cultural resources, as identified in RCW 70A.65.305, and overburdened communities as defined in RCW 70A.02.010.
-The department of ecology shall consult with federally recognized Indian tribes and other agencies with expertise in identification and mitigation of probable, significant adverse environmental impacts.
-The department of ecology shall further specify when probable, significant adverse environmental impacts cannot be mitigated.
+These include measures to mitigate probable significant adverse environmental impacts to elements of the environment as defined in WAC 197-11-444 as it existed as of January 1, 2025, tribal rights, interests, and resources, including tribal cultural resources, as identified in RCW 70A.65.305,.
+The department of ecology shall consult with federally recognized Indian tribes and other agencies with expertise in identification and mitigation of probable significant adverse environmental impacts.
+The department of ecology shall further specify when probable significant adverse environmental impacts cannot be mitigated.

-(c) The nonproject environmental impact statements must be supplemented by summary informational documents, created by the department of ecology for intended use by organic material management facility developers and permitting authorities, that identify the permitting processes, relevant federal, state, or local permitting authorities, and similar requirements potentially applicable to anaerobic digestion facilities and composting facilities.
+(c) The nonproject environmental impact statements must be supplemented by summary informational documents, created by the department of ecology for intended use by organic material management facility developers and permitting authorities, that identify the permitting processes, relevant federal, state permitting authorities, and similar requirements potentially applicable to anaerobic digestion facilities and composting facilities.

-(4) In defining the scope of nonproject review of anaerobic digestion and composting facilities, the department of ecology shall request input from agencies, federally recognized Indian tribes, industry, stakeholders, local governments, and the public and must provide opportunities for the engagement of tribes, overburdened communities, and stakeholders that self-identify an interest in participating in the processes.
+(4) In defining the scope of nonproject review of anaerobic digestion and composting facilities, the department of ecology shall request input from agencies, federally recognized Indian tribes, industry, stakeholders, local governments, and the public and must provide opportunities for the engagement of tribes, highly impacted communities, and stakeholders that self-identify an interest in participating in the processes.

 Sec.